Ayn Rand: Later years

-Throughout the 1960s and 1970s, Rand developed and promoted her Objectivist philosophy through her nonfiction works and by giving talks to students at colleges and universities.
-She began delivering annual lectures at the Ford Hall Forum, responding to questions from the audience.
-During these appearances, she often took controversial stances on the political and social issues of the day.
-These included: supporting abortion rights, opposing the Vietnam War and the military draft (but condemning many draft dodgers as "bums"), supporting Israel in the Yom Kippur War of 1973 against a coalition of Arab nations as "civilized men fighting savages", claiming European colonists had the right to invade and take land inhabited by American Indians, and calling homosexuality "immoral" and "disgusting", despite advocating the repeal of all laws concerning it.
-She endorsed several Republican candidates for president of the United States, most strongly Barry Goldwater in 1964, whose candidacy she promoted in several articles for The Objectivist Newsletter.
+In the 1960s and 1970s, Rand developed and promoted her Objectivist philosophy through nonfiction and speeches, including annual lectures at the Ford Hall Forum.
+In answers to audience questions, she took controversial stances on political and social issues.
+These included supporting abortion rights, opposing the Vietnam War and the military draft (but condemning many draft dodgers as "bums"), supporting Israel in the Yom Kippur War of 1973 against a coalition of Arab nations as "civilized men fighting savages", claiming European colonists had the right to invade and take land inhabited by American Indians, and calling homosexuality "immoral" and "disgusting", despite advocating the repeal of all laws concerning it.
+She endorsed several Republican candidates for president of the United States, most strongly Barry Goldwater in 1964.

 In 1964, Nathaniel Branden began an affair with the young actress Patrecia Scott, whom he later married.
 Nathaniel and Barbara Branden kept the affair hidden from Rand.
-When she learned of it in 1968, though her romantic involvement with Branden was already over, Rand ended her relationship with both Brandens, and the NBI was closed.
-She published an article in The Objectivist repudiating Nathaniel Branden for dishonesty and other "irrational behavior in his private life".
+As her relationship with Nathaniel Branden deteriorated, Rand had her husband be present for difficult conversations between her and Branden.
+In 1968, Rand learned about Branden's relationship with Scott.
+Though her romantic involvement with Nathaniel Branden was already over, Rand ended her relationship with both Brandens, and the NBI closed.
+She published an article in The Objectivist repudiating Nathaniel Branden for dishonesty and "irrational behavior in his private life".
 In subsequent years, Rand and several more of her closest associates parted company.

+In 1973, Rand's younger sister Eleonora Drobisheva (née Rosenbaum, 1910–1999) visited her in the US at Rand's invitation, but did not accept her lifestyle and views, as well as finding little literary merit in her works.
+She returned to the Soviet Union and spent the rest of her life in Leningrad, later Saint Petersburg.

-Rand underwent surgery for lung cancer in 1974 after decades of heavy smoking.
-In 1976, she retired from writing her newsletter and, after her initial objections, allowed a social worker employed by her attorney to enroll her in Social Security and Medicare.
-During the late 1970s, her activities within the Objectivist movement declined, especially after the death of her husband on November 9, 1979.
-One of her final projects was work on a never-completed television adaptation of Atlas Shrugged.
+In 1974, Rand had surgery for lung cancer after decades of heavy smoking.
+In 1976, she retired from her newsletter and, despite her lifelong objections to any government-run program, was enrolled in and claimed Social Security and Medicare with the aid of a social worker.
+Her activities in the Objectivist movement declined, especially after her husband died on November 9, 1979.
+One of her final projects was a never-completed television adaptation of Atlas Shrugged.